Yasashari/C4-contest/Reserve.md

 ## Significant roundoff error in melt() function

 Significant roundoff error is caused when calculating numPeriods.
+Also frequent calling of this function caused sever error.

 Proof of Concept